 Pin for later:

-It’s not rising or doubling in size after feeding
+- Not rising or doubling in size after feeding

-It has very few or no bubbles
+- Very few or no bubbles

-A dark liquid (hooch) forms on top
+- A dark liquid (hooch) forming on top

-It smells like dirty socks, cheese, or something rotten
+- Smells like dirty socks, cheese, or something rotten

-The texture is too runny or too thick
+- Texture is too runny or too thick

-1. Feed It More Often
+1. Feed Your Starter More Often

-Example: 50g starter + 75g flour + 25g water.
+- Example: 50g starter + 75g flour + 25g water.

 2. Switch to Whole Wheat or Rye Flour

-3. Keep It Warm
+3. Keep Your Starter Warm

 Try placing your jar:

-- Next to a warm wood stove
+- Next to a wood stove or warm appliance

-4. Use Warm Water
+4. Use Lukewarm Water

 5. Always Discard Before Feeding

-Keep your starter small and fresh: discard most of it and only feed a little at a time until it’s bubbly and active again.
+- Discard most, feed a little at a time until it’s bubbly and active again.

 What is hooch?